Skip to Main Content

 Debt consolidation is a strategy that involves combining multiple debts into a single loan with a lower interest rate.
 Unlike debt settlement, consolidation requires full repayment of the outstanding balance.

 With debt consolidation, you take out a new loan or open a new line of credit to pay off your debts.
-This can include credit card balances, personal loans, medical bills, and other types of unsecured debt.
-By consolidating your debts, you simplify your repayment process by dealing with a single creditor and making one monthly payment instead of multiple payments to various creditors.
+This can include credit cards, personal loans, medical bills and other types of unsecured debt.
+Consolidation simplifies your repayment process so you’re only dealing with a single creditor and making one monthly payment instead of multiple payments to various creditors.

 Bankruptcy

 Bankruptcy provides legal protection from creditors and offers a fresh start by discharging or restructuring your debts.
-However, it has long-lasting consequences for your credit scores and financial standing.
+However, it can have long-lasting consequences for your credit scores and financial standing.

 How to choose a debt settlement company